ritchieng/resnet-tensorflow/README.md

 # Residual Networks in TensorFlow

 ## Residual Network in TensorFlow
-This entire code is implemented in pure TensorFlow.
-It's a simpler version to run but it has the full capabilities of the original one.
-The original version was complicated without some essential features like stopping the training and logging.
+This entire code is implemented in pure TensorFlow and I have made it simple to run with different settings.

 ## Simple Instructions
-- Running Training
+- Running Training and Evaluation
     - `python main.py`
         - If you want to modify any parameters, you can use for example `python main.py --n_epoch==10`
             - The default runs on CIFAR-10 dataset and this configuration is made for that.